-- To provide a platform for the discussion of social issues relating to the concept of diversity. - To encourage students to reflect on social and cultural diversity. - To facilitate the self-expression of students. - To enable students to develop their teamwork and creativity skills - To introduce students to the University, and encourage them to aspire for higher education. - To encourage proactive community engagement. - To enable volunteers to develop skills in leadership, teamwork and communication.
+- To provide a platform for the discussion of social issues relating to the concept of diversity. - To encourage students to reflect on social and cultural diversity. - To facilitate the self-expression of students. - To enable students to develop their teamwork and creativity skills - To introduce students to the university and encourage them to aspire for higher education. - To encourage proactive community engagement.